waldronlab/curatedMetagenomicData/README.md

 Most users should simply install the current version of *[curatedMetagenomicData](https://bioconductor.org/packages/3.13/curatedMetagenomicData)* from Bioconductor, unless they have good reason not to.
-Changes to the package are always commited to GitHub first, and it might be desirable to have the absolute latest changes by installing *[curatedMetagenomicData](https://github.com/waldronlab/curatedMetagenomicData)* from GitHub; although, this is not recommended for most users.
+Changes to the package are always committed to GitHub first, and it might be desirable to have the absolute latest changes by installing *[curatedMetagenomicData](https://github.com/waldronlab/curatedMetagenomicData)* from GitHub; although, this is not recommended for most users.
 Finally,